cwgaldino/brixs/README.md

 or

-2. Cloning (or downloading) the GitHub repository
+2. Cloning (or downloading) the GitHub repository then adding brixs to the "path":

 ```python
     import sys